CtrlK

 • Expected Outcome — Did the agent achieve the scenario's goal?

-• Infrastructure Issues — Connection drops, silence, non-response
+• Infrastructure Issues — Connection drops, silence, non-response.

 Use bulk-add via actions → modify scenarios in the UI.

-Phase 5: First Test Run
+Phase 5 (testing): First Test Run

 5.1 Execute